pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 Container A    Container B
 ```

-The important concept is the shared Pod sandbox and namespace rather than treating the pause process as an application workload.
+The important concept is the shared Pod sandbox/network namespace rather than the pause process as an application workload.

 ---